sshyran/wire-server-deploy-networkless/README.md

 ea6ccb5b57813908c006f42f7ac8eaa4fc603883a2d07876cf9ed74610ba2f53  ubuntu-18.04.2-live-server-amd64.iso
 ```

-Install these packages to provide networking to the machine you will be installing wire on:
+Install these packages to provide networking from the proxybox to the machines you will be installing wire on:
 ```
+apt update
-isc-dhcp-server dnsmasq
+apt install isc-dhcp-server dnsmasq
 ```

 copy the [proxybox files](./proxybox) to the proxybox.